ArnoSaine/is/README.md

 ### `Value`

 - Type `Value` is `boolean | number | string`.
-- It may also be a more specific set of values.
+- It may also be more specific, like a union of `string` values.

 #### Example